 The Alzheimer's Association International Research Grant Program lies at the heart of our commitment to advance Alzheimer's research.
-Since awarding our first grants in 1982, the Association has grown into the largest private, nonprofit funder of Alzheimer's research, investing over $435 million in nearly 2,900 scientific investigations.
+Since awarding our first grants in 1982, the Association has grown into the largest private, nonprofit funder of Alzheimer's research, investing over $440 million in more than 2,900 scientific investigations.

 The Alzheimer's Association International Research Grant Program funds investigations that advance our understanding of Alzheimer's disease, help identify new treatment strategies, provide information to improve care for people with dementia, and further our knowledge of brain health and disease prevention.
 Our awards support investigators at every professional stage and always include categories specifically designed to help talented young scientists establish careers in Alzheimer's research.
 Our entire grant portfolio is structured to meet the needs of the field and to nurture fresh ideas.
 Learn more about the types of grants we fund.